andrewmbyrd/andrewmbyrd.github.io/_portfolio/connect-four.md

  The issue comes down to what different languages consider Truthy or Falsy.
 Our `Board.matrix` was initialized with many 0's.
 A 1 or 2 replaced the zero whenever the corresponding player inserted a chip there.
 Depending on the language being used, the Integer 0 may be true or false.
 Javascript considers 0 a _Falsy_ value.
 Ruby, on the other hand, considers 0 _Truthy_.
 This bit of information was an interesting learning for me.

- 4. Finally, I needed to implement a way to reset the game board by one move.
+**Finally**, I needed to implement a way to reset the game board by one move.
 I solved this by maintaining object properties `hotColumn` and `hotRow`, which together contained the coordinates of the most-recently-placed chip.
 Using the same relation described above, the board state and DOM state could be reset by one move when necessary.

 ## Results

 The end result is a fully functional connect four game!
 The game will alert when a winner is declared, and there's no messy clean up between each game.
+Don't forget to give the game a try at my heroku repo <a href='https://dry-savannah-43148.herokuapp.com/'>here</a>!

 ## Conclusion